epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

  * Start the server in one terminal

-   E.g. % ./helloServerRunner
+   E.g. % ./start_server

  * Terminate the server with a SIGTERM (like CTRL-C in its process window) or by typing "exit" - after you've tested it with the client below of course.

-To run a Hello World Client
+To run a Channel Archiver Service Client
 ---------------------------

  * In another window from the server: